ramenkage/giphy-trending/README.md

 This Ember app displays the top 50 trending GIFs from GIPHY.
 It was designed with a nod to the [Hypercontext.com](https://hypercontext.com/) design philosophy for... some reason.

+## Demo

+This app is up and running at [ramenkage-giphy-trending.netlify.app](https://ramenkage-giphy-trending.netlify.app/)

 ## Prerequisites

 You will need the following things properly installed on your computer.